joshkennede/wsecu-vending-machine-challenge/README.md

 # Ledger Functionality

 ## Requirement - 1: Record Purchase
-- This is complete on the backend side, I ran out time implenting on the front end.
+- This is complete on the backend side, I ran out time implementing on the front end.
   - Backend Endpoint:
     - POST api/vendingmachine
   - Frontend URL: